FGG100y/DS-Notes/regressionModels/Linear_Regression.md

 - First, define an average distance from the line to all the points.
 - Second, move the line around until this average distance is as small as possible.

 To be more specific, suppose the line will be used to predict $y$ from $x$.
-Then the error made at each point is the vertical distance from the point to the line.
+Then the error made at each point is the vertical distance from the point to the line (a.k.a, the **residual**, means the difference between the $i$th observed and the $i$th response that is predicted by linear model).
 In statistics, the usual way to define the average distance is by taking the root-mean-square of the errors.
 This measure of average distance is called the *r.m.s error of the line*.
 (It was first proposed by Gauss)

 The second problem, how to move the line around to minimize the r.m.s error, was also solved by Gauss: